artyomsbr/ironpulse-privacy/index.md

 ---

-*Iron Pulse — built by athletes, for athletes.
+*Strenos — built by athletes, for athletes.
 We respect the same privacy on your data that we want for ours.*